 1 Bring a saucepan of water to the boil, salt it, add orzo and cook as per the packet instructions, or until al dente.
 Drain and toss through 1 tablespoon of oil.
 Set aside.

 2 Cut tomatoes in half and gauge out and discard the wobbly watery-seed bits.
 Chop flesh coarsely.

 3 Drain olives, remove stones and chop coarsely.

 4 Heat the remaining oil in a small frying pan (skillet) and sizzle up the garlic, tomatoes, and olives.
-Heat through for a couple of minutes, stirring constantly so that nothing catches.
+Heat through for a couple of minutes, stirring constantly so that nothing catches; don’t let the mixture fry.

 5 Add the orzo to the mix and toss everything together.
-Add the lemon juice, chilli flakes, salt and pepper and mix thoroughly.
+Add the lemon juice, chilli flakes, 1/4 teaspoon of salt, or to taste, and pepper and mix thoroughly.
 Pop it all into a serving bowl, scatter over the parsley and serve immediately.
 Voila!
 Easy as pie – or an orzo salad – as the saying goes.

 Orzo is a small pasta shape resembling grains of rice.
 It’s also known as risoni.
 It’s often added to soups but it makes a good salad, too, and can be baked in a gratin or served with creamy vegetable or seafood sauces.